trailheadapps/purealoe-lwc/README.md

 ### Installing Pure Aloe using an unlocked package

-Use this option if you don't have Salesforce DX configured or if you want to experience the sample app and do not plan to modify the code.
+Use this option if you don't have the Salesforce CLI configured or if you want to experience the sample app and do not plan to modify the code.

 1. [Sign up](https://developer.salesforce.com/signup) for a Developer Edition (DE) org.